Jacques François Mouret

-Jacques François Mouret (1780–1837) was a French chess master of the early 19th century who became chess tutor of the future Louis Philippe I and was one of the most successful operators of The Turk, a famous chess-playing automaton.
+Jacques François Mouret (1780–1837) was an early nineteenth-century French chess master and the chess tutor of the future King Louis Philippe I.

-Brief biography
+Biography

-Mouret was a great-nephew of Philidor and learned the game of chess at the Café de la Régence by Bernard and Carlier, students of Philidor.
-He was a pupil of Alexandre Deschapelles and later he became a teacher of La Bourdonnais.
-He also gave chess lessons to the children of the French King Louis Philippe I.
+Mouret was the nephew of the chess master Philidor.
+He learned chess at the Café de la Régence from Philidor's students, Bernard and Carlier, and was a pupil of Alexandre Deschapelles.
+He later taught Louis-Charles Mahé de La Bourdonnais and gave chess lessons to the children of the French King Louis Philippe I.